 This pencil drawing expresses the struggle of addressing the overwhelming impact of my childhood trauma.
 Sometimes I feel as though I am trying to rip out all of the damaged parts of myself in a frantic fury.
 Sometimes it feels like the harder I fight to release myself from the tangled web of confusion, pain, and shame of my past, the tighter its growing grip ensnares me.

 I created this pastel drawing as a self portrait project when I was in high school in the midst of suffering years of sexual abuse in silence.
 My drawing was clearly a shouting cry for help from a child with no voice and no way out of an impossible situation.
 Her cries were left entirely unnoticed.
 As I now tend to the wounds of my inner child I am beginning to understand that she still feels trapped, alone, ignored, dangling on the edge of darkness begging for help.
 For more reflections on this drawing see my blog post, Edge of Darkness.

 This series of paintings was born from a desire to focus my time and energy in a healthy direction during the pandemic by filling the empty walls of a room in my house with memorable places that I have visited.
-The first two paintings of this series come from a trip I took years ago to Banff and Jasper National Parks in Alberta, Canada.
+To read more about these paintings see my blog posts, Take Me Away – #1, #2, #3, #4, #5.